deadlydog/PowerShell.ScriptModuleRepositoryTemplate/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

+### Logs or error messages

+Any error messages or logs that might help us understand the problem.

 ### Screenshots

-If applicable, add screenshots or video to help explain your problem.
+If applicable, add screenshots or video to help explain the problem.

 ### System information

+Information about the system you are using where the bug occurred.

 - Device: (e.g. PC, iPhone6)
-- OS: (e.g. Windows 10, iOS)
+- OS and version: (e.g. Windows 10, iOS 12.3.1)
-- Browser (e.g. Chrome, Safari)
+- Browser and version: (e.g. Chrome 121.0.6167.140, Safari 12.1.2)
-- Version (e.g. 22)
+- Application version: (e.g. 1.0.6)

-### Additional context
+### Additional information

-Add any other context or information about the problem here.
+Add any other context or information about the problem or how to reproduce it.